 10. Dream destinations

 Instead of travelling to far-flung destinations we’re bringing them home instead.
 The trend for ‘holiday-inspired’ interiors continues to grow in popularity, as we dream of escaping.

 From Moroccan inspired colour palettes for paint colours to scenic wallpapers, our homes are becoming a tribute the destinations we desire to travel to.

-Cole & Son’s vibrant ode to Sevillian architecture would make a welcome statement in any room – particularly one you can sit and daydream in at your leisure.
+Cole & Son’s vibrant ode to Sevillian architecture would make a welcome statement in any room – particularly in your living room wallpaper ideas so you can sit and daydream in at your leisure.
 With such high impact, we recommend this design for creating a striking feature wall.

 The new ’Mirador’ collection by from Harlequin is just the tonic for this trend.
 It was shot at a Ibizan villa with a focus of bringing holidays home vibes into your own home.